Missanabie Cree First Nation

 Missanabie Cree First Nation (masinâpôy ininiwak, ᒪᓯᓈᐴᔾ ᐃᓂᓂᐗᐠ) is a "Treaty 9" Nation.
 The nation is named after Missinaibi River and Lake, around which the traditional territory of the nation is located.
 The name "Missanabie" means "Pictured Water", referring to pictographs found on rock faces along Missinaibi River.

-The tribe's mother tongue is Swampy Cree language, also referred to as the "n-dialect" of Cree language.
+The communities' mother tongue is Moose Cree, also referred to as the "L-dialect" of Cree language.

 Historical Timeline

 Evidence and records suggest that by as early as the 1570s, members of the Missanabie Cree had settled in the areas surrounding present day Missinaibi Lake, Dog Lake and Wabatongushi Lake.
 According to Elders’ testimony and anthropological evidence, the Missanabie Cree had utilized these lands from time immemorial to hunt, fish and trap for food, for ceremonial purposes and to provide for the cultural, spiritual and economic well being of their people.

 In the 1660s Father Allouez confirmed that the Cree people regularly traveled between Lake Superior and James Bay.

 In the 1730s Cree speaking people with summer encampments at Bawating (Sault Ste.
 Marie) gathered to fish, trade and do ceremonies.

 In 1904 the Indian Affairs Department recognized Missanabie Cree as an Indian band to be ‘treated with’ by Treaty Commissioners for the purpose of adhesions to Treaty 9 scheduled for 1905.

 In 1905 Canada and Ontario enter into Treaty 9 with various Cree and Ojibwa groups to obtain surrender of 130000 sqmi of land.

 In 1906 the Crown did not sign formal adhesions to Treaty 9 with the Missanabie Cree First Nation.
 The Crown did not set apart any reserve for 98 members of the First Nation living at Missanabie.

 In 1915 Missanabie Cree's request for land was turned down by the Department of Indian Affairs and Northern Development (DIAND).

 In 1925 the Chapleau Crown Preserve was created which abrogated Missanabie Cree's treaty rights to hunt and fish for subsistence living.

 In 1929 Missanabie Cree's request for land was turned down by DIAND.

 In 1951 Missanabie Cree were formally recognized by DIAND as an Indian band.